AdobeDocs/experience-manager-65.sv-SE/help/forms/using/rule-editor.md

 `Then, do the following:`

 Åtgärd 2 på objekt B.
+OCH
-ANDAction 3 på objekt C,
+Åtgärd 3 om objekt C.

 _